squisquater/KitFoxGBS/00.Conda-Snakemake-Slurm/README.md

 ## Create & Activate the Conda Environment + Install Necessary Packages

-To create a conda environment that will contain all the software you need to process your GBS data (including snakemake!) you can use the config file [GBS_config.yml]()
+To create a conda environment that will contain all the software you need to process your GBS data (including snakemake!) you can use this config file [GBS_config.yml](00.Conda-Snakemake-Slurm/GBS_config.yml)

 Once you have this file you can create your conda environment
 ```